 VICTORIA trekking bikes tend to be aimed at active cyclists, who do not wish to forgo a certain level of comfort.
 As a result, the seating position is more upright-relaxed than a sporty stretch on all models – which can be changed by shortening the steerer tube and changing the angle of the stem.
 Your VICTORIA dealer will be happy to help you here and will carry out a bike fitting for your personal needs.

-The range of derailleur and hub drivetrain models is equally split, as is the choice of rigid and suspension fork models.
+The range of derailleur and hub drivetrain models is equally split.
 You will also find a trekking bike with belt drive in the range.
 All drivetrains are by SHIMANO and have proven their worth millions of times over.
 The range extends from the 24-speed Acera up to the 30-speed Deore XT derailleur drivetrain.
 With hub gears, we rely fully on the 7- and 8-speed Nexus hubs, available with or without coaster brake depending on the model.